Billoxinogen18/office365-auth-portal/evilworker-deployment-package/README.md

 4. **Logging:** Logs are encrypted and stored locally
 5. **Compliance:** Use only for authorized penetration testing

+## ⚠️ Known Limitations

+### Google Login Issues
+Google has very strict security measures that detect proxy servers and may show "This browser or app may not be secure" errors.
+This is a known limitation with Google's security policies.

+**Workarounds:**
+- Use Microsoft services instead (Office 365, Outlook) - these work perfectly
+- For Google, consider using direct phishing techniques instead of proxy-based attacks
+- Google's security is specifically designed to prevent proxy-based credential harvesting

+**Working Services:**
+- ✅ Microsoft Office 365 (Corporate)
+- ✅ Microsoft Live/Outlook (Personal)
+- ✅ Any other service that doesn't have strict proxy detection

 ## 🔍 Testing

 After deployment, test these endpoints: